If you have any questions, please contact us and we’ll be happy to help:

 Heather oversees the Tourism Marketing Grant program and Community Impact Grant program, funding assistance programs that encourage communities to work together to promote their destinations and events.
 Heather supervises the Commission’s internship program, assigning projects as needed throughout the year.
 Heather also manages the Commission’s Wide Open Imagination Zone at the annual Nebraska State Fair, organizing dozens of volunteers from across the state to promote the state to thousands of state fair goers during the 11-day event.
 She oversees the fulfillment operations for the Commission, working as the liaison between our call center and fulfillment operations center.
 If you are seeking an individual Nebraska highway map or a pallet full of copies of the Nebraska Travel Guide, Heather and our fulfillment office are here for you!
 Heather joined the hospitality industry more than 20 years ago as a teenager learning the ropes at Pioneer Village in Minden, her hometown.
 Heather also worked as a customer service representative at Walt Disney World in Orlando, Florida, and as a travel agent.
 After years of traveling and experiencing all landscapes, Heather chose to return to Nebraska and now calls Lincoln home.

-Angela White, Public Information Officer - Media/Public Relations Manager
+Angela Backer, Public Information Officer - Media/Public Relations Manager

 (402) 471-7755 or firstname.lastname@example.org

 Angela is responsible for managing the commission's branding, marketing and public relations efforts.
 She is the point person for the outside agencies and assists in developing the commission's market research, branding and strategic marketing plans.
 She also assists journalists, bloggers and travel writers with story ideas, information about tourist destinations and events, and photography to use in their stories.
-Angela has over 14 years of non-profit and corporate marketing experience.
+Angela has over 15 years of non-profit and corporate marketing experience.
 Most of those years were spent as the marketing & member education coordinator for the University of Nebraska Federal Credit Union and as a marketing manager for National Research Corporation.
 Angela is a graduate of Nebraska Wesleyan University and holds a Bachelor of Science in Communication Studies with an emphasis in Public Relations.
-Angela and her husband Bob have six children and two grandchildren.
 As a native Nebraskan, Angela has called Fremont, West Point, Aurora, Falls City, Nebraska City and Lincoln home.
-She enjoys visiting local museums, wineries and historical sites.
+She enjoys travel and dabbles in photography.

 Emily Frandsen, Public Relations Intern